flash62au/EngineDriver_Home/docs/configuration/preferences.rst

    :align: right
    :scale: 40%

-The following preferences provide options for showing additional buttons on the Action Bar, primarily at the top of the Throttle Screen though some will show on many screens.
+The following preferences provide options for showing additional buttons on the Action Bar, primarily at the top of the |T-S| though some will show on many screens.

 Emergency Stop button?
 """"""""""""""""""""""